josefadamcik/josefadamcik.cz/_posts/2019-07-20-squid-badge-my-first-pcb-design.md

 ### Custom footprint

 I had to experiment a bit (One of the mistakes I did was that the squid was too small for a CR2032 coin-cell holder and I had to enlarge the source SVG and redo everything again.
-A lesson from this mistake is that I should have printed the SVG and tried if all the components fit before investing more time into the design process.) but in the end I decided to create a custom footprint for almost the whole octopus.
+A lesson from this mistake is that I should have printed the SVG and tried if all the components fit before investing more time into the design process.) but in the end, I decided to create a custom footprint for almost the whole octopus.

 For those not familiar with KiCad or PCB design - a footprint represents a component which is going to be soldered on the board.
-It has several layers in the same way as a PCB which describe where will be copper (pads), soldermask, silkscreen and holes.
+It has several layers in the same way as a PCB which describe where will be copper (pads), solder mask, silkscreen, and holes.
 When you design a PCB you start by assigning footprints from database to every component in the schema.
-Than you layout those components on the board and connect them with traces.
+Finally, you layout those components on the board and connect them with traces.

-I utilized an [Inksape plugin svg2shenzhen][svg2kicad] to create a [custom footprint][githubsvgfootprint] for the squid which contains silkscreen for squid's contour and details, copper pads for tentacles (FLEDs), and eyes.
-Eyes are special, because I wanted to have a bare PCB material visible from both sides so the light from SMD LEDs on the bottom would shine through.
-That means we need to make sure there's no copper and no soldermask.
+I utilized an [Inkscape plugin svg2shenzhen][svg2kicad] to create a [custom footprint][githubsvgfootprint] for the squid which contains silkscreen for squid's contour and details, copper pads for tentacles (FLEDs), and eyes.
+Eyes are special because I wanted to have a bare PCB material visible from both sides so the light from SMD LEDs on the bottom would shine through.
+That means we need to make sure there's no copper and no solder mask.
 Because the footprint contains pads where the 2 FLED tentacles are going to be soldered on (positive on the bottom and negative on the top) I had to use a double-LED symbol (D1) in the schema so that I could assign my custom squid footprint to the symbol and connect the pads as usual.

 {% responsive_image path: images/squid/squidfootprint.png alt: "Custom squid footprint"  figcaption: "Custom squid footprint"%}